 - It was announced by Sundance on 16 December 2020 and confirmed by a further announcement on 21 December 2020 that the Congo by a Presidential decree on 30 November 2020 had expropriated the Nabeba Mining Permit and had issued it to an unknown company Sangha Mining Development Sasu ("Sangha Mining").
 This expropriation is considered illegal and against the terms of the legally binding Nabeba mining convention ("Nabeba Convention") which had been passed into Congolese law in 2018. - Sundance issued to Congo a Notice of Dispute and a Notice of Expropriation on 16 December 2020.
 Sundance is claiming damages of \$US8.76B.
 Sundance is being represented by magic circle law firm Clifford Chance. - On 27 May 2022, a Memorial of Claim ("Memorial") was filed at the ICC.
-The Memorial included: - o factual background to the Project and the dispute; - o a detailed statement of the legal basis for each claim brought against Congo; - o a number of witness statements; and - reports from several independent experts covering the value of the Mbalam Nabeba Iron Ore Project and demonstrating damages ranging from \$US1.5B to \$US5.7B, depending on the iron ore price used.

-Congo has completed a reply in defence of our Memorial.
+The Memorial included: - o factual background to the Project and the dispute; - o a detailed statement of the legal basis for each claim brought against Congo; - o a number of witness statements; and - reports from several independent experts covering the value of the Mbalam Nabeba Iron Ore Project and demonstrating damages ranging from \$US1.5B to \$US5.7B, depending on the iron ore price used. - Congo completed a reply in defence of our Memorial.
 This was then followed by a reply by Sundance in June 2023.
-The next step is for Congo to reply to our reply ("Rejoinder").
-The Rejoinder is due to be submitted in December 2023.
+Congo submitted their final reply ("Rejoiner") in December 2023. - The first ICC hearing was due to occur in May 2024 but the death of the President of the tribunal delayed the hearing date.
+A new President has now been appointed and the hearing has been rescheduled to mid November 2024 in Paris. - On 1 July 2024 Sundance provided an updated to shareholders that Sundance and Congo had executed a binding but conditional and confidential settlement agreement ("Conditional Settlement").
+If the cash funds are disbursed to Sundance as per the Conditional Settlement, then the ICC arbitration will end, conversely if the funds are not received then the arbitration will continue undisturbed. - The Conditional Settlement was intended to occur no later than 31 October 2024.
+On 1 November 2024 Sundance updated shareholders that the funds had not been received and the Conditional Settlement has been terminated.
+The ICC hearing is progressing on schedule and will go ahead on 14 November 2024.